viur-framework/viur-docs/source/training.rst

 Cursors
 ~~~~~~~

 In web applications, queries underlie some restrictions, which are technically not a problem, but may cause timeout problems on HTTP requests.
 Therefore, the use of cursors is required, and queries sometimes need to be split in deferred tasks or requested asynchronously to decrease request latency.
 ViUR limits its maximum request limit for dataset fetches to a maximum of 99 entities.
 30 entities is the default, if no other limitation was explicitly given.
-This means, that not more than entities than at least 99 can be fetched per query.
+This means, that not more than 99 entities can be fetched per query.
 The query can be continued later on using a cursor.

 To obtain a cursor, the :meth:`~server.db.Query.getCursor` function returns a proper cursor object.
 This can be set to the same query (means: having the same filtering and ordering) using the function :meth:`~server.db.Query.cursor`.